 I’m at Penn State this weekend for Homecoming.
 It’s the latest in the autumn that Penn State’s ever held Homecoming, and unless a serious upset occurs this afternoon, the Rutgers game represents a sort of neighborhood match between two nearby Big Ten universities.
-I’m sharing a short campus walk that Nittany Valley Society broadcast on Facebook yesterday, along with photos I snapped in the afternoon.
-It was a beautiful day in State College, but incredible frigid and slightly windy.
+I’m sharing a short campus walk that I streamed on Facebook yesterday, along with photos I snapped in the afternoon.
+It was a beautiful day in State College, but incredibly frigid and slightly windy.
 Depending on how things go today, I’m not sure how much time I’ll spend in Beaver Stadium’s windswept benches.

 Gabriela Stevenson shares some of the history of Penn State’s Homecoming, past and present: